 In The Community

-Our programs are made possible by private donations, corporate sponsorships, and grants from local and state agencies, such as the United Way and the Massachusetts Cultural Council.
+Our programs are made possible by private donations, corporate sponsorships, and grants from local and state agencies, such as the United Way, the Massachusetts Cultural Council, and Mass Humanities.

 Your contribution directly supports the many programs we provide.
 For over 20 years New Bedford Ballet has brought the art of dance to our community; here are just some of our accomplishments:

 Ballet Scholarships based on financial need are provided every year for children and adolescents in the community who are interested in studying classical ballet.